 Initial recommendations are based on whole foods to target any identified nutrient deficiencies as identified by your initial food diary, or as identified by the client.

 Individualized specific goals are set to achieve your best tolerated, energizing eating pattern.
-Written recommendations and a summary of overarching goals is provided.

 During a 30 minute follow-up visit, we review success and difficulties of previously set goals.